Tomasz Konina

 Tomasz Konina (23 June 1972 – 26 August 2017) was a Polish theatre and opera director and stage designer.

 Biography

-Born in Warsaw, Poland in 1972, Konina graduated from the National Academy of Dramatic Art in Warsaw in 1996.
+Born in Warsaw, on 23 June 1972, Konina graduated from the National Academy of Dramatic Art in Warsaw in 1996.

 He made both his theatre and opera debut in 1998: Chekhov's Uncle Vanya at the Teatr Ateneum in Warsaw and Mozart's Marriage of Figaro at the Wrocław Opera.

-In 2002 he was granted the scholarship of Vilar Young Artists Programme (presently: Jette Parker Young Artists Programme) at the Royal Opera House Covent Garden in London.
+In 2002, he was granted the scholarship of Vilar Young Artists Programme (presently: Jette Parker Young Artists Programme) at the Royal Opera House Covent Garden in London.

 Graduate of the University of Economics in Wrocław (Managerial Postgraduate Studies on Business Management, Institute of Contemporary Management, at the Faculty of Management, 2013).

-From 2007 to 2015 he was the artistic and executive director of the Jan Kochanowski Dramatic Theater in Opole.
+From 2007 to 2015, he was the artistic and executive director of the Jan Kochanowski Dramatic Theater in Opole.